ClozapineReturn to Clozapine overview

 You can drink alcohol while taking clozapine, but it could make you very sleepy

-- If you drink alcohol, you can continue to drink alcohol while taking clozapine but having the two together might make you very sleepy.
+- You can drink alcohol while taking clozapine but having the two together is likely to make you very sleepy.
+This will be most noticeable during the early part of your treatment.

 - You could feel unsteady and fall.